Kosakenland: The Domanov government (November 1944 - February 1945)

-The Cossacks would regularly entered Italian and Friulian houses without any permit, examined the building, ordered the owners to leave as well as offering them another place to stay and, by the end of the process, settling the previous owner's house.

 Start of the Krasnov government (15 February 1945 - 21 March 1945)

+Lydia, Krasnov's wife, in 1940.

-Up until 14 February 1945, Timofey Domanov was the leader of the Cossack districts in Kosakenland, however, following the arrival of Pyotr Krassnov, alongside his wife Lidia Fedeorovna, Timofey had to give the charge of the districts to him.
-He would officially start to live in Carnia itself starting from 27 February 1945, when he and his wife started to inhabit the Savoy Hotel in Villa di Verzegnis, which would be rennovated by his orders to resemble a 19th Century Russian noble residence.
+Up until 14 February 1945, Timofey Domanov was the leader of the Cossack districts in Kosakenland, however, following the arrival of Pyotr Krassnov, alongside his wife Lydia, Domanov had to give the charge of the districts to him.
+Krasnov lived in Carnia starting from 27 February 1945, when he and his wife stayed at the Savoy Hotel in Villa di Verzegnis, which was renovated by his orders to resemble a 19th Century Russian noble residence.
+Domanov had become the leader of the armed forces, whilst Krasnov handled the rest.

-His return not only decreased the level of violence towards the local population, but also increased the morale of the Cossacks which started to actively hunt for the partisans of the Brigate Garibaldi and the Stalin Batallion.
+Krasnov's return not only decreased the level of violence towards the local population, but also increased the morale of the Cossacks which started to actively hunt for the partisans of the Brigate Garibaldi and the Stalin Battalion.

 The Vlasvov-Naumenko plot attempt (22 March 1945 - 27 March 1945)

-When Krasnov had moved to Carnia, Vyacheslav Naumenko served as the acting director of the Main Directorate of Cossack Forces in Berlin.
-Andrey Vlasvov, chairman of the Committee for the Liberation of the Peoples of Russia, authorized to establish such comittee by Heinrich Himmler, proposed a military takeover of the forces stationed in Carnia to repurpouse them in the Committee and under Vlasvov's control.
-Naumenko supported such initiative and used his power as an ataman (title he had gained back in 1920) as to take away Krasnov's authority over the Cossack units and under his command with a decree on 22 March 1945.
+When Krasnov had moved to Carnia, Vyacheslav Naumenko served as the acting director of the Main Administration of Cossack Forces in Berlin.
+Andrey Vlasov, chairman of the Committee for the Liberation of the Peoples of Russia, authorized by Heinrich Himmler, proposed a military takeover of the forces stationed in Carnia to repurpose them in the Committee and under Vlasvov's control.
+Naumenko supported the initiative and used his power as an ataman (title he had gained back in 1920) to take away Krasnov's authority over the Cossack units and under his command with a decree on 22 March 1945.

-Krasnov reacted the following day upon hearing the news.
-He annulled Naumenko’s order transferring the Kuban troops to the ROA.
+Upon hearing the news the next day, Krasnov annulled Naumenko's order transferring the Kuban troops to the ROA.
 He argued that Naumenko’s 1920 election as ataman was invalid because it had been conducted by only 35 members of the rada instead of the required 580, that no official records had been signed, and that Naumenko had never received a formal decree of appointment.

-On 24 March 1945, he convened all senior Cossack military leaders in Tolmezzo to condemn Naumenko’s actions and to confirm that the order transferring Kuban units from Domanov to Vlasov was null and void.
+On 24 March 1945, he convened all senior Cossack military leaders in Tolmezzo to condemn Naumenko's actions and to confirm that the order transferring Kuban units from Domanov to Vlasov was null and void.
 The following day, he ordered the Cossack gendarmerie to investigate possible links between Kuban officers and Naumenko.
 A colonel was arrested for pro-Vlasov propaganda, and a Kuban Cossack general was removed and reassigned for the same reason.
 The plot came to an end when Vlasvov downplayed the event on a letter dated 27 March 1945.